How to Grow Melons – A Guide to Growing Melons

 - Otherwise, plant outside in a sunny, sheltered position.
 It is a good idea to cover the ground with either black plastic sheeting or black weed-suppressing fabrice and plant through it (keep the edge of the sheeting/fabric away from the plant’s stalk).
 Protect the plants and ripening fruit with horticultural fleece or a cloche.

-- Sow seeds 1 cm (1/2 inch) deep in late March/mid April, two seeds to a 7.5 cm (3 inch) pot, in a propator or on a sunny windowsill (in which case cover the pot with clingfilm until the seedlings show).
+- Sow seeds 1 cm (1/2 inch) deep in late March/mid April, two seeds to a 7.5 cm (3 inch) pot, in a propagator or on a sunny windowsill (in which case cover the pot with clingfilm until the seedlings show).
 Retain the strongest seedling and pot on as required, although never move into an overly large pot.

 - Harden off in late May/early June, but beware the danger of frost.
-Ensure the final planting positon is in a rich, fertile moisture-retentive but well-drained soil.
+Ensure the final planting position is in a rich, fertile moisture-retentive but well-drained soil.
 Melon are greedy plants so add organic matter and some general purpose fertiliser to the planting hole.

 - Plant 50–90 cm (20–36″) apart and keep well watered.

 - Pinch out the plants after the fifth leaf to encourage side shoots.